HIV and Sexually Transmitted Diseases (STDs)

 Take HIV medicines daily.
 Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives.
 One of the goals of ART is to reduce a person's viral load to an undetectable level.
 An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.
 People with HIV who maintain an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative partner through sex.

 If your viral load is not undetectable—or does not stay undetectable—you can still protect your partner from HIV by using condoms and choosing less risky sexual behaviors.
-Your partner can take medicine to prevent getting HIV, which is called pre-exposure prophylaxis, or PrEP.
-PrEP is an HIV prevention option for people who don't have HIV but who are at risk of getting HIV.
+Your partner can take medicine to prevent getting HIV, which is called pre-exposure prophylaxis (PrEP).
+PrEP is an HIV prevention option for people who do not have HIV but who are at risk of getting HIV.
 PrEP involves taking a specific HIV medicine every day to reduce the risk of getting HIV through sex or injection drug use.
-To learn more, read the Clinicalinfo Pre-Exposure Prophylaxis (PrEP) fact sheet.

 What are the symptoms of STDs?